 Special Condition FA3

-In the event that a radiolocation transmitter into a P-MP receiver coordination calculation fails to achieve the required protection level the prospective licensee may consider that, in view of the small percentage of time for which the interference threshold is exceeded, it is reasonable to accept the predicted interference risk.
-Should the applicant decide to accept the risk involved in operating a receiver under these circumstances, the P-MP licence may be granted provided the following special condition is attached to the licence:
+In the event that a radiolocation transmitter into a PMP receiver coordination calculation fails to achieve the required protection level the prospective licensee may consider that, in view of the small percentage of time for which the interference threshold is exceeded, it is reasonable to accept the predicted interference risk.
+Should the applicant decide to accept the risk involved in operating a receiver under these circumstances, the PMP licence may be granted provided the following special condition is attached to the licence:

 The licensee has agreed to accept interference from one or more 5.6 GHz band radiolocation stations that were included in coordination calculations at the time when the P-MP system was licensed.